 Learn how to tan your rabbit (and cow, sheep, deer, etc) pelts at home.
 You'll find all sorts of tanning recipes, including tawing, smoking, curing with brains, and old-fashioned tanning with bark brine for many months (bark brine is used for making leather only).

 These books will tell you what you need, where to get it, how to do it, and even patterns.

-1 pound provides 2 cups of alum, enough to tan 7-8 pelts, when using the Mother Earth tanning recipe as we do.
+1 pound alum equals 2 cups of alum, enough to tan 7-8 pelts, when using the Mother Earth tanning recipe as we do.

-If you dry the pelt on a stretcher, then a good pelt scraper is invaluable for performing this chore before beginning the tanning process.
+If you dry the pelt on a stretcher, then the pelt scraper removes the fat and membrane before beginning the tanning process.
 The rabbit skin is thin; don't press too hard.

 This is the back side of a tanned castor rex rabbit pelt.

 If it had been a fully primed pelt, it would be completely white.
 As it is, you can see the darkness in the pelt on the edges.
 This pelt was nearly prime over the back and down the sides, but not on the belly.